mozilla/data-docs/src/concepts/segments.md

 Using _is_core_active_v1_:

-Here are two basic ways to calculate a times series that counts the number of clients qualifying as Core Active:
+Here are two basic ways to calculate a time series that counts the number of clients qualifying as Core Active:

 1. On a 28 day basis.
 Here we ask: for a given 28 day period, how many clients qualify as Core Active on that day?
   This is equivalent to looking at a sliding 28 day window where we evaluate the 28 day history of each client on